Search: 3725 results

 And he said to him, Go, I pray thee, see after the welfare of thy brethren, and after the welfare of the flock; and bring me word again.
 And he sent him out of the vale of Hebron; and he came towards Shechem.

-And the man said, They are departed hence; for I heard them say, Let us go to Dothan.
-And Joseph went after his brethren, and found them in Dothan.
+And the man said, They have removed from this; for I heard them say, Let us go to Dothan.
+And Joseph went after his brethren, and found them at Dothan.

 After this, while they were seated, eating their food, they looked around and saw a caravan of Ishmaelites coming from Gilead with camels carrying spices, balm, and myrrh for sale down in Egypt.